lukasweber/iisbridge/README.md

 # IISBridge

 This is a simple ASP.NET Core app for hosting any web application on a IIS server.
-It was originally created to host node applications on IIS because there were some issues with issnode and Windows Authentication.
+It was originally created to host node applications on IIS with Windows Auth because there were some issues with issnode and Windows Authentication.

 ![IIS Bridge](doc/iisbridge.png)

 * **ExecutableHandler**: This component ensures that the web application executable is always up and running.
-It starts the executable with the configuration provided within `Web.config`.
+It starts the executable with configuration provided within `Web.config`.

 * **ReverseProxy**: Proxies requests from IIS to the port which the web app executable is running on and returns the response.
-It additionally adds the HTTP-Header `x-auth-user` with the current user which was authenticated with Windows Auth by the IIS server.
+It additionally adds the HTTP-Header `x-auth-user` with the current user who was authenticated with Windows Auth by the IIS server.

 ## Build